Today I’m going to show you how to start practicing self-care by setting up bullet journal self-care spreads.

 - finding a hobby

 Bullet Journal Vision Board

 Level 10 Life Goals

 Practical Self-Care Bullet Journal

-Last but not least, taking care of your work and life environment, personal finances, use of time is also a big chunk of practicing self-care.
+Last but not least, taking care of your work and life environment, personal finances, and use of time is also a big chunk of practicing self-care.

 Definitely, it connects a more practical part of life as well.